-The Right Honorable Sir Winston Leonard Spencer Churchill was born in 1874 to a British Lord father and American socialite mother.
-Although his grades were unremarkable, he thrived in the British Army, fighting in India and Sudan in his early 20s.
-In 1900 he began a long political career in Parliament.
-Forty years later, as World War II broke out, Churchill began serving as prime minister and minister of defense.
-It was in the theater of war that Churchill made a name for himself.
+The Right Honorable Sir Winston Leonard Spencer Churchill was born in 1874 to a British lord father and American-born socialite mother.
+Although his grades were unremarkable in subjects that didn’t interest him, he thrived in the British Army, fighting in countries such as India and Sudan in his 20s.
+In 1940, 40 years after his long political career in Parliament began and nearly a year after World War II broke out, Churchill began serving as prime minister and minister of defense, positions he would hold until 1945.
+It was in this theater of war that Churchill made a name for himself.
 His tenacity, ingenious tactics and fierce spirit helped him lead Great Britain and the Allied forces to victory.

-Churchill accepted the premiership again in 1951 and remained a Member of Parliament until 1964, the year before he died.
-Throughout his lifetime, he received numerous honors, including knighthood from Queen Elizabeth II and honorary U.S. citizenship from President Kennedy.
+From 1951 to 1955, Churchill once more took up the post of prime minister.
+He continued to serve as a member of Parliament until 1964, the year before he died.
+Throughout his lifetime, he received numerous honors, including knighthood from Queen Elizabeth II and honorary U.S. citizenship from President John F. Kennedy.

-Young Winston Churchill suffered with a speech impediment.
-But in his first year at Harrow, he won a contest by reciting 1,300 lines of poetry from memory.
-He had a gift for words and persevered until he overcame the impediment.
+Young Churchill suffered from a speech impediment.
+But in his first year at Harrow School, he “won a school prize for reciting from memory 1,200 lines from Macaulay’s long poem, Lays of Ancient Rome,” according to the International Churchill Society.
+He had a gift for words and persevered until he largely overcame—and otherwise learned to mask—the impediment.

 During World War II, he wrote and delivered speeches that defined key moments in British and world history.
 But most people don’t realize that his gift for speaking came as the result of years of study and practice.
-His private secretary, John Colville, stated that Churchill devoted one hour of preparation for every minute of delivery.
+In Never Give In!: The Best of Winston Churchill’s Speeches, Churchill’s grandson writes that, “The late Sir John Colville, one of my grandfather’s private secretaries in the wartime years, told me shortly before his death: ‘In the case of his great wartime speeches, delivered in the House of Commons or broadcast to the nation, your grandfather would invest approximately one hour of preparation for every minute of delivery.’”

-Churchill’s father was a Member of Parliament.
-“I am a child of the House of Commons,” he said.
+Like his son, Churchill’s father was a member of Parliament.
+“I am a child of the House of Commons,” Churchill said.
 “I was brought up in my father’s house to believe in democracy.”
-These core beliefs in the democratic way of life were strong motivating forces.
+These core beliefs in the democratic way of life were strong motivating forces in Churchill’s life.

 Churchill promoted aggressive action against Hitler long before the British government saw the need.
 In the end, his foresight and moral certainty inspired the world and left a legacy of freedom.
 As he said, “What is the use of living, if it be not to strive for noble causes and to make this muddled world a better place for those who will live in it after we are gone?”

-Winston Churchill became a legend for his wartime leadership and subsequent victory, but he was a man familiar with the blows of defeat and failure.
-While serving as First Lord of the Admiralty in 1915, Churchill tried to break the deadlock of World War I by forcing the Dardanelles Straits.
+Churchill became a legend for his wartime leadership and subsequent victory, but he was nonetheless a man familiar with the blows of defeat and failure.
+While serving as first lord of the admiralty in 1915, Churchill tried to break the deadlock of World War I by forcing the Dardanelles Strait.
 The plan failed, and attempts to land troops at Gallipoli resulted in massive Allied casualties.
-A demoralized Churchill was removed from office.
-His demotion was a tremendous blow, but he continued to work in politics.
+A demoralized Churchill was subsequently removed from office.
+His demotion was a tremendous blow, but after a brief interlude, he returned to his work in politics.
 Then, in 1940, his election to prime minister gave him the renewed opportunity to prove himself in military leadership.
-“I felt as if I were walking with destiny, and that all my past life had been but a preparation for this hour and for this trial,” he said.
+“I felt as if I were walking with Destiny, and that all my past life had been but a preparation for this hour and for this trial,” he said.

-That first year in office he ordered the evacuation of Allied troops from Dunkirk and Calais.
-He was hoping to save as many as 50,000 men from certain death.
+That first year in office he ordered the evacuation of Allied troops from Dunkirk, hoping to save around 45,000 men from certain death.
 When the evacuation was complete, more than 300,000 were saved.

-“We shall go on to the end,” he said, “we shall fight in France, we shall fi ght on the seas and oceans, we shall fight with growing confidence and growing strength in the air, we shall defend our island, whatever the cost may be, we shall fi ght on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender….”
+“We shall not flag or fail.
+We shall go on to the end,” he said, “We shall fight in France and on the seas and oceans; we shall fight with growing confidence and growing strength in the air.
+We shall defend our island whatever the cost may be; we shall fight on beaches, landing grounds, in fields, in streets and on the hills.
+We shall never surrender….”

-Although he tended to a sometimes-sour disposition, or what his family referred to as the “black dog,” Churchill was also an optimistic and enthusiastic leader.
+Although he tended to a sometimes dour disposition, or what he referred to as his “black dog,” Churchill was an optimistic and enthusiastic leader.
 When the D-Day invasion force was set to head for Normandy in June 1944, the king of England had to dissuade the exuberant prime minister from sailing with the fleet.

-Well past the age of 40, Churchill learned to paint.
-He showed talent and was a prolific artist, creating more than 500 paintings.
+At 40 years old, Churchill learned to paint.
+He showed talent and was a prolific artist, creating over 500 paintings.
 His continued willingness to learn set him apart from other leaders and enabled him to move beyond mistakes.
 “We must all turn our backs upon the horrors of the past,” he said.
 “We must look to the future.
 We cannot afford to drag forward across the years that are to come the hatreds and revenges which have sprung from the injuries of the past.”

-Even after the Germans began bombing London during World War II, Churchill ran Britain’s campaign from the city.
-He lived and worked in an underground bunker, as did many Londoners.
-Despite pleas from aides and Parliament, Churchill’s refusal to evacuate helped foster a spirit of determination and courage among British subjects.
+Even after the Germans began bombing London during World War II, Churchill ran Britain’s campaign from the city, living and working in an underground bunker alongside his staff and war cabinet.
+Churchill’s refusal to evacuate helped foster a spirit of determination and courage among British subjects.